Stream Load

 ]

-You can use the following command to load JSON data into the table:
+You can import the JSON data into the table with the following command:

 curl --location-trusted -u <doris_user>:<doris_password> \